bualpha/Resources/README.md

 **4. Push to your GitHub repo and submit pull request** \
 Once you `git push`, you may submit a pull request (PR) via the [GitHub repo](https://github.com/bualpha/Resources/pulls).

-### Contributing via Google Sheets
+### Contributing via Issues
-If you wish to contribute via Google Sheets, you may submit them [here](https://docs.google.com/spreadsheets/d/1DZ_eQggYaL3cwHTE5JXdoScSwsJwRcD-6xaHrFzCG0A/edit?usp=sharing) using you BU email.
-This is checked occasionally.
+You may submit resources or anything you find useful via GitHub issues.
+Please follow the template above and use the example issue as a guide.

-### Issues
+## Issues
-If you spot a problem with the resources, search if an issue already exists.
-If not, you can open a new issue.
+If you spot a problem with the resources (i.e. outdated, bad link, etc.), please open a new issue and label it as either `bug` or `invalid`.